 The Medical Terminology I class is designed to accelerate and enhance the student's ability to master basic medical vocabulary and terminology required in pursuing nursing, allied health and related medical careers.
 The course introduces key word parts that are the building blocks for medical vocabulary.
 Terms are introduced, analyzed and grouped by association and include prefixes, suffixes, root words, and complex combinations.
 General application of numbers, positions and body directions will be studied.
 There will be application of medical, diagnostic and laboratory abbreviations.
 The study of basic medical terminology will prepare students for Medical Terminology II.
 Students will learn to spell and correctly apply terms in practice examples and case scenarios.
-College Accelerated Program (CAP) credit is available.
+College Accelerated Program (CAP) credit is available through Rowan College at Burlington County (RCBC).